 With the help of Transparent Hands, Ayesha is now scheduled for her Primary Anterior Sagittal Anorectoplasty in a few days at Akram Medical Complex.
 Her surgery will not be possible without your kind donations.
 We request you to please donate for the surgery of Ayesha so that she can grow normally and start playing and study actively.

 Donate and make a difference in this family’s life!

 Disclaimer: Transparent Hands makes sure that all the patients get surgery in time.
 If a patient requires urgent surgery and his/her condition is serious, Transparent Hands conducts the surgery immediately.
 In the meantime, his/her campaign stays active on the website until we raise the complete funding.
 The hospitals on our panel have complete trust in us and wait for the payments until the patient's funding is completed.

 Ayesha Akram's Story

-Ayesha Akram 3 years old girl was suffering from Anorectal Malformation (ARM) resulting in absent back passage and abnormal opening into genital tract- recto-vestibular fistula.
-Her emergency colostomy was done at 21 days of her life to make temporary passage of stool.
+Ayesha Akram 3 years old girl was suffering from Anorectal Malformation (ARM) resulting in absent back passage and abnormal opening into the genital tract- recto-vestibular fistula.
+Her emergency colostomy was done at 21 days of her life to make a temporary passage of stool.
 She was advised surgery to construct her back passage at the normal site.
 Her surgery was done in Akram Medical Complex on 30-05-18 by Dr. Naveed Haider and her Primary Anterior Sagittal Anorectoplasty was done.
-She stayed for one day in hospital with good post-operative recovery and discharged in satisfactory condition.
+She stayed for one day in the hospital with good post-operative recovery and discharged in satisfactory condition.